sundaustxrr-svg/sundaustxrr-svg/README.md

- might be verbal or non verbal so please pleaseI am paranoid, I see things that aren't there, not often but I'll tell you if I see them and I get scared because of them.
+ might be verbal or non verbal so please please iwec

+ I am paranoid, I see things that aren't there, not often but I'll tell you if I see them and I get scared because of them.
 I don't like them. sometimes I see things in the dark, like eyes, keep an eye out for these conversations.

  do not bring up my past trauma. it's a simple boundary. do not until I say that I would like to talk about it.